 Experts at the United States Geologic Survey estimate that the Cape is losing about three feet of land to erosion each year, though the actual rates vary year to year, and are not occurring uniformly across all of the Cape.
 While some towns watch their beaches disappear, others see barrier beaches grow.
 Geologists note that short term erosion rates can be misleading for this reason and others.
 Regardless, sea level rise and stronger storms due to climate change are expected to accelerate erosion rates and may put coastal communities at risk.

-In the long view, the sandy glacial deposits that make up the Cape are bound to become yet another drowned edge of the continent.
+In the long view, the sandy deposits of the Laurentide Ice Sheet that make up the Cape are bound to become yet another drowned edge of the continent.
 USGS scientists expect, “It will take thousands of years before the Cape is reduced to shoals and low-lying islands and perhaps five or six thousand years be completely drowned by the sea.”

 While that possibly is a long way off, this story has played out before, albeit on a smaller scale.
 In the mouth of Wellfleet Harbor there was once an island populated by fishermen, whalers, and their families.
 The island had a lighthouse, school, thirty or more houses, and even their own baseball team!
 Billingsgate Island at its peak was 60 acres of dry land, and home to upwards of 80 people seasonally.
 A lighthouse was constructed in 1822, warning mariners to steer clear of the obstacle.
 It soon became apparent that the forces of erosion were acting on the island.
 A seawall was built in an attempt to mitigate the forces of wind and wave.